ESKYoung/cookiecutter-machine-learning/docs/contributing.md

 ### Writing documentation

 Documentation should be written in clear, and plain English.
-Although contentious, we try to wrap lines at 88 characters; this can allow for easier review of raw reStructuredText, although arguably Git diffs can become more complicated.
+Although contentious, we try to wrap lines at 88 characters; this can allow for easier review of raw Markdown, although arguably Git diffs can become more complicated.

 Try to avoid linking to the same place more than once.
 [For content writing guidance, refer to GOV.UK's Content Design